 Professor Wentong Zheng received his J.D. and Ph.D. in Economics from Stanford University, where he was an executive editor of Stanford Law Review.
 His research focuses on legal and economic issues confronting businesses and regulatory agencies in a globalized world.
 He has written extensively on international trade and business, antitrust and competition policy, international intellectual property, and Chinese state capitalism.
+His publications have appeared, among others, at UCLA Law Review, Georgetown Law Journal, and Notre Dame Law Review.
 He has testified before the U.S.-China Economic and Security Review Commission and has been invited to seminars and policy discussions at the United States National Economic Council, the United States Department of Commerce, and the Office of the United States Trade Representative.
 He teaches Contracts, International Business Transactions, International Trade Law, and Secured Transactions.

 J.D., Stanford Law School

 Ph.D., Economics, Stanford University